Flexible vs agile working

 What is agile working?

-An agile workforce can work from home, from coffee shops or even the park to complete the tasks necessary to their job on any given day.
-This may be in an office at a desk with an employee's team, a breakout area, a park, a coffee shop or at home.
+An agile workforce can work from home, from coffee shops, or even the park to complete the tasks necessary to their job on any given day.
 This approach stems from having the right practices and processes to allow employees to work anywhere.

 The main difference between agile working and other forms of flexible working is commitment.
 While flexible working can be easily implemented using today's technology, commitment to agile working is required from management and staff.